Spinal Decompression in Eau Claire, WI

 Non-Invasive: It addresses mechanical spine issues without incisions or scarring.

-Drug-Free: It aims to reduce pain by fixing the mechanical issue, reducing reliance on opioids or NSAIDs.
+Drug-Free: It aims to reduce discomfort by managing the mechanical issue, reducing reliance on opioids or NSAIDs.

-Addresses the Root Cause: Rather than masking pain, it improves disc hydration and reduces nerve pressure.
+Addresses the Root Cause: Rather than simply masking pain, it improves disc hydration and aims to reduce nerve pressure.

 No Downtime: Patients can typically return to normal daily activities immediately after a session.